Stochastic energetics of a Brownian motor and refrigerator driven by non-uniform temperature: Basic model and methods

 where, $\langle \cdots \rangle_i$ indicates ensemble average taken while the Brownian particles are located in the $i$-th cell.
 Using the Langevin equation~(\ref{eq:Langevin}), we obtain the total heat flux as a sum of three terms:

 where the first two terms on the rhs are the kinetic energy and potential energy contribution to the heat flux, respectively, and the last term is the Joule heat.
-Work done on a Brownian particle by the external force $F$ in each cell is given by,
+Rate of work done on a Brownian particle (or the power), by the external force $F$ in each cell is given by,